kumahq/kuma-website/app/_src/policies/introduction.md

 | `targetRef.kind`      | `Mesh`, `MeshGateway`, `MeshGateway` with `tags` |
 | `to[].targetRef.kind` | `Mesh`                                           |

-The table above indicates that we can select builtin gateway vua `Mesh`, `MeshGateway` or even specific listeners with `MeshGateway` using tags.
+The table above indicates that we can select builtin gateway via `Mesh`, `MeshGateway` or even specific listeners with `MeshGateway` using tags.

 We can use the policy only as an _outbound_ policy with:
 * `to[].targetRef.kind: Mesh` all traffic from the gateway _to_ anywhere.